-The ratios of positrons, detected using NaI detectors in coincidence mode, to the electrons impinging on T1 at different energies in the experiment was quite smaller than one would expect (10^{-15} order) .
+The ratios of positrons, detected using NaI detectors in coincidence mode, to the electrons impinging on T1 at different energies in the experiment was quite smaller than one would expect $(10^{-15} \text{ order})$ .
 To have better understanding of this ratio and to study the processes of position generation and transportation, simulations were performed using G4beamline.
 "G4beamline is a particle tracking and simulation program based on the GEANT4 [17] toolkit that is specifically designed to easily simulate beamlines and other systems using single-particle tracking [18]."

 The simulation predicts that at least one positron is created per 1000 incident 10 MeV electrons.
 A large amount of beam loss was observed during the initial simulation.
-As a result, the simulation was divided into three steps based on the locations along the beamline that saw more than 90% beam loss.
-A new beam event generator was created based on the results of the previous step in the simulation.
+As a result, the simulation was divided into three steps based on the locations along the beamline and beam loss.
+A new beam event generator was created based on the results of the previous step.

-The first step generated an electron beam with the energy distribution that was observed in the experiment shown in Figure 3.6.
-The electrons were focused by three quadrupoles onto the target T1, see Figure 2.2.
-Electrons transversing T1 produced bremsstrahlung photons of sufficient energy to produce e^+e^- pairs.
-The second step simulated the transportation of positrons exiting T1 to the entrance of the first dipole D1.
-The third step transported positrons from the entrance of D1 all the way to the annihilation target T2, the interactions of positrons with T2, and the detection of the resulting 511 keV photon pairs.
+The first step generated an electron beam with the energy distribution observed in the experiment shown in Figure 3.6.
+The electrons generated were focused by three quadrupoles onto the target T1, see Figure 2.2.
+Electrons transversing T1 produced bremsstrahlung photons of sufficient energy to produce $e^+e^-$ pairs.

+The second step simulated the collection and transportation of positrons exiting T1 to the entrance of the first dipole D1.
+The last step transported positrons from the entrance of D1 all the way to the annihilation target T2, the interactions of positrons with T2, and the detection of the resulting 511 keV photon pairs.

-T1 was placed such that the upstream side of T1 was facing down with 45° angle (rotated 45° counter clockwise about x-axis).
-T2 was first placed with its upstream side facing down by 45° angle (rotated 45° clockwise about z-axis) and were rotated by another 45° clockwise about y-axis.
-At the end, upstream side T2 was facing the right NaI detector.
+T1 was placed such that the upstream side of T1 was facing down with $45^{\circ}$ angle (rotated $45^{\circ}$ counter clockwise about x-axis).
+T2 was first placed with its upstream side facing down by $45^{\circ}$ angle (rotated $45^{\circ}$ clockwise about z-axis) and then were rotated by another 45° clockwise about y-axis.
+Result in upstream side T2 was facing the right NaI detector.